michaelkernaghan/Machine-learning-lectures/README.md

 - `/scripts`: Python scripts that demonstrate machine learning concepts, such as the bigram name generator.
 - `/styles`: CSS files for styling the website.
-- `/images`: Directory containing all images used in the lectures.
+- `/images`: Directory containing all images used in the explorations.
 - `README.md`: This file, providing an overview of the project and guidance on how to use it.

 ## Installation